AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install.rst

   conda create -n GSASII briantoby::gsas2pkg  -c conda-forge

 This creates a conda virtual environment named ``GSASII`` (this can be changed) for use by GSAS-II.
 While it is also possible to install GSAS-II into the conda base environment, this is not recommended as it can create conflicts between Python and package versions needed by GSAS-II and those required by other packages.
+(If you choose to do this anyway, be sure to specify ``conda install python=3.11 briantoby::gsas2pkg`` as Python is likely to be pinned to a different version.)

+After this command is run, use command ``conda activate GSASII`` to access the conda environment that has been created.
+On Linux and MacOS computers, two shortcut commands will then be available in the path, The first command, ``gsasII.sh``, which will start GSAS-II.
+This can optionally be used as ``gsasII.sh project.gpx`` to open existing project file ``project.gpx`` in GSAS-II.
+The second command, ``reset-gsasII.sh``  will rarely be used.
+This command will download the latest version of GSAS-II and update to that version, replacing any locally modified files with the original versions.
+This can be used to update GSAS-II when the program will not start, so the normal Help->Update menu command cannot be accessed.
+(Shortcuts available with gsas2pkg v5.1+.)

+Note that on MacOS, a Mac app is also created and is displayed in the Finder `see steps 5 & 6 here <install.html#macos-gsas2full-installation-details>`_.
+This app can be used to start GSAS-II from the dock or desktop.

 Installing GSAS-II after Python Installation
 =============================================